goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 Introduction
 ------------

-This chapter narrate the process of creating a web application project using BlueBream.
-Also it gives few exercises to familiarize the basic concepts in BlueBream.
-It is recommended to try out all the commands and exercises given here.
+This chapter narrate creating a web application project using BlueBream.
+If you complete this chapter, you should be able to:

+- Install PasteScript based BlueBream project template

+- Create a BlueBream application project using the template

+- Bootstrap and build the application

+- Run test cases and web server to serve the application

+- Create Hello World applications

 Before proceeding, here is an overview of the sections.

 - **Preparations:** -- Prerequisites and preparations you need to make to start a web application project using BlueBream.